swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 fourth.to_csv('result.csv')
 ```

-The final step is to write the data that we have been working on to a csv file.
-Pandas makes this easy
+The final step is to write the data that we have been working on to a csv file. pandas makes this easy
 with the `to_csv()` function.
 The only required argument to the function is the filename.
 Note that the
 file will be written in the directory from which you started the Jupyter or Python session.